D’Angelo, Grammy Award-winning R&B singer, dead at 51

 By Lisa Respers France, CNN

-(CNN) — D’Angelo, whose cool tunes and one hot music video made him a legend of neo-soul music, has died, according to a statement from his family.
+(CNN) — D’Angelo, whose cool tunes and one hot music video turned him a legend of neo-soul, has died, according to a statement from his family.
 He was 51.

 “The shining star of our family has dimmed his light for us in this life,” his family said in a statement provided to CNN by RCA, his longtime record company.